changhongjie/bt4222-chictopia/README.md

 ## Requirements

-Recommend setting up the Anaconda environment using conda_env.yaml.
+Recommend setting up the Anaconda environment using `conda env create --file chictopia_conda_env.yml`.
 There are some conflicting version dependencies for Numpy across the libraries used, but no known errors with using numpy=v1.16.
 Pip's requirements.txt provided as well, but Anaconda's YAML file is likely more reliable.